BIOGRAPHY AND ACADEMIC CAREER

 Undercurrent/Current (2008) on "New York Moments," The Tapestry Ensemble; Navona Records NV 5888.

-18 of his works have been published by Alexander Broude (New York), Studio 4 Music (Van Nuys, California), Belwin Mills (New York), Columbia Music Company (Chapel Hill, North Carolina), and North/South Editions (New York), and all of his music is distributed by Theodore Front Musical Literature (see link above).
+19 of his works have been published by Alexander Broude (New York), Studio 4 Music (Van Nuys, California), Belwin Mills (New York), Columbia Music Company (Chapel Hill, North Carolina), North/South Editions (New York), and Marimba Productions (Asbury Park, NJ); all of his music is distributed by Theodore Front Musical Literature (see link on home page).

 His compositions have received numerous prizes, the most important of which are the Queen Marie-José International Composition Prize (Geneva, 1972), two Broadcast Music Prizes (New York, 1970 & 1971), four CSUN President's Associates Prizes for Creative Achievement (1975, 1989, 1994, 2001), selection as one of three winners of the New Works for Music Theater Project, an international competition co-sponsored by the Netherlands Opera Foundation, Utrecht Symphony Orchestra, Gaudeamus Foundation, and Holland Festival (Amsterdam, 1980), and most recently winner of the Music08/eighth blackbird Composition Competition 2008, Cincinnati.